mauro77/security-service/README.md

 * Java 17
 * Spring boot 3.1.2
 * Maven 3.9.3
+* Flyway 9.20.0

 ### Guides
-The following guides illustrate how to use some features concretely:
+The following guides illustrate how to use features concretely:

-* Run the project locally
+* Run the project locally with default profile.
+Default port 8080
 * Go to http://localhost:8080/swagger-ui/index.html to view api documentation
 * Import postman collection "nisum-test.json" available in resources path of repository
 * This Project uses H2 memory database.
 You can access database using http://localhost:8080/h2-console password = password